taylorvance/multimcts/README.md

 ## Usage

-To use MultiMCTS, you must define your game by subclassing `GameState` and implementing the required methods (see [tictactoe.py](https://github.com/taylorvance/multimcts/blob/main/tests/tictactoe.py) for an example):
+To use MultiMCTS, you must define your game by subclassing `GameState` and implementing the required methods (see [examples](https://github.com/taylorvance/multimcts/blob/main/examples/README.md)):
 - get_current_team
 - get_legal_moves
 - make_move